 - The drip tray is pretty small and autoflush fills it quickly

 - It doesn’t pressure profile

-- No native drainage provision from drip tray or machine- unless we missed something underneath (which we well may have!)
+- No native drainage provision from drip tray or machine- unless you drill the drip tray.
+Why VA?

 - So far, it seems you have to switch it on and then press the middle switch on the group to wake it up.
 (Possibly just a too brief read of the manual).
 As a result, no auto on that we could see…

 - Plasticy looking plating on the group shroud and even moreso on the valve toggles/handles (We hear the toggles are plated alloy but geez, they sure look and feel like plastic).
 They jiggle around too.
 This aspect could have been better executed.